Hotmoka/hotmoka/tutorial/Takamaka.md

    stored inside the blockchain, that holds all money initially provided to the blockchain.
    This object is called *gamete* and can be used later to fund other accounts;
 3. creates an object of class `io.takamaka.code.system.Manifest`, that is used to publish information about the node.
-For instance, it tells who is the gamete of the node;
+For instance, it tells who is the gamete of the node and which is its chain identifier;
 4. state that the blockchain has been initialized.
 After this statement, no more initial transactions can be run with this blockchain (they would be rejected).